freenas/freenas-docs/userguide/storage.rst

 #.
 The status of the resilver process can be viewed by running
    :command:`zpool status`.
 When the new disk has resilvered, the old one will be automatically offlined.
-The system can then be shut down to physically remove the replaced disk.
+The system is then shut down to physically remove the replaced disk.
 One advantage of this approach is that there is no loss of redundancy during the resilver.

-If you do not have a spare drive port, you will need to replace one drive with a larger drive using the instructions in :ref:`Replacing a Failed Drive`.
+If a spare drive port is not available, a drive can be replaced with a larger one using the instructions in :ref:`Replacing a Failed Drive`.
 This process is slow and places the :system in a degraded state.
 Since a failure at this point could be disastrous, **do not attempt this method unless the system has a reliable backup.** Replace one drive at a time and wait for the resilver process to complete on the replaced drive before replacing the next drive.
-Once all the drives are replaced and the resilver completes, you will see the added space in the pool.
+After all the drives are replaced and the final resilver completes, the added space will appear in the pool.

 .. index:: Periodic Snapshot, Snapshot